In dermatology, we use the term atypical moles or dysplastic nevi to describe moles that are larger or appear more abnormal than others on your skin.

 E = Evolution: Sudden changes in size, shape, or color

-Please call our office if you notice any new, changing, or abnormal moles.
+Please call our office if you notice any new, or changing spots on your skin.
 Early detection is key.

 We offer mole removal through various methods depending on size, location, age, and additional factors.